alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ## Package into a YXI

-First, we should ensure we have all our dependencies for the front and backend.
+First, we should ensure we have all the dependencies for the front and back ends.
 Then, we run `create-yxi` to package each of these into a deployable using their respective package managers.

 ### Python Dependencies

 Add `tensorflow==2.12.0` to your tool's `requirements-third-party.txt`.

-### React dependencies
+### React Dependencies

 Run `npm install --save lodash chart.js`

-### CLI packaging command
+### CLI Packaging Command

 Run the `ayx_plugin_cli create-yxi` command, which bundles all the plugins in the workspace into a `.yxi` archive.
 It should look something like this: